yaki-bcit/doc-virtualbox/index.md

 > **Note**: Some text.

-In some places, you will see warnings, which point out critically important thinks you should do or know.
-Don't miss them!
-Warnings look like this:
+In some places, you will see warnings, which point out critically important thinks you should do or know. **Don't skip warnings!** Warnings look like this:

 > **Warning**: Some text.